shanisarshalom/Chess-Simulator-Bash-Script/README.md

 Overview
 --------

+This project includes two Bash scripts designed for working with chess games recorded in Portable Game Notation (PGN) files:
-Developed a Bash script `chess_sim.sh` that simulates a chess game using Portable Game Notation (PGN) files.
-The script will utilize `parse_moves.py`, a provided Python script, to convert PGN moves to Universal Chess Interface (UCI) format for easier manipulation.
+1. `chess_sim.sh`: Simulates chess games by processing PGN files.
+The script uses a Python utility (parse_moves.py) to convert PGN moves into the Universal Chess Interface (UCI) format.
+This conversion simplifies the manipulation and analysis of chess games, making it easier to interface with modern chess engines.
+2. `split_pgn.sh`: Processes PGN files containing multiple chess games by splitting them into individual game files.
+Each game is saved as a separate file in a user-specified destination directory, enabling better organization and easier analysis of multiple games.

 Objectives
 ----------

 *   Parse chess games from PGN files.
-*   Display and manipulate chess games in the terminal using Bash.
+*   Simulate and manipulate chess games directly in the terminal using Bash.
 *   Convert chess notation from PGN to UCI using Python.

 About PGN and UCI